edwrdq/Doral-Dynamics/docs/tutorials/2_configuration.md

 :align: center
 ```

-LemLib can work on any tracking setup, but some setups perform much better than others.
+DDX can work on any tracking setup, but some setups perform much better than others.
 See the table below:

 ###### Heading Tracking: